jrddp/obsidian-habit-helpers/README.md

 ![Reldate Demo](images/reldate.gif)

 ## Installation
 This plugin is currently pending review for the Obsidian Plugin Marketplace.
-To install manually, you can create a folder in the `.obsidian/plugins` directory of your workspace called "definition-format-shortcut", and add the `main.js` and `manifest.json` files from the latest release on GitHub.
+To install manually, you can create a folder in the `.obsidian/plugins` directory of your workspace called "habit-helpers", and add the `main.js`, `styles.css` and `manifest.json` files from the latest release on GitHub.